 Motor development involves the gradual acquisition of central control over reflex movement.
 There is controversy over whether this acquisition involves the suppression of the reflexes and spontaneous cyclic movements of early infancy or whether infantile movements are incorporated into the elements that become voluntary motor skills.

 Skilled movement requires a program of action with a specified objective or set goal.
 The program is composed of a sequence of hierarchically organized subroutines under executive control.
 Once acquired, motor skills are flexible.
 For example, the child who has learned to walk can do so on smooth, rugged, soft, or hard surfaces.
 The adaptation to different situations of the programmed subroutines requires accurate perception, central processing, executive control, and progressive feedback.
 Feedback monitors the approximation of the program to the set goal and allows the modification of timing, speed, force, and direction of movement until the desired endpoint is achieved.
-Initially, movements are clumsy, as the child struggles ...
+Initially, movements are ...